MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 As a result of this configuration option, when the Azure Information Protection client protects a PDF file, this action creates a protected PDF document that can be opened with the latest version of the Azure Information Protection client for Windows, and other PDF readers that support the ISO standard for PDF encryption.
 The Azure Information Protection app for iOS and Android does not currently support the ISO standard for PDF encryption.

 For the Azure Information Protection scanner to use the new setting, the scanner service must be restarted.

+### To convert existing .ppdf files to protected .pdf files

+When the Azure Information Protection client has downloaded the client policy with the new setting, you can use PowerShell commands to convert existing .ppdf files to protected .pdf files that use the ISO standard for PDF encryption:

+1. Use [Get-AIPFileStatus](/powershell/module/azureinformationprotection/get-aipfilestatus) with the .ppdf file.
+For example:

+	Get-AIPFileStatus -Path \\Finance\Projectx\sales.ppdf

+2. From the output, take a note of the following parameter values:

+    - The value for **SubLabelId**, if there is one.
+If this value is blank, a sublabel wasn't used, so note the value for **MainLabelId**.

+    - The value for **RMSTemplateId**.
+If this value is **Restricted Access**, a user has protected the file using custom permissions rather than the protection settings that are configured for the label.
+If you continue, those custom permissions will be overwritten by the label's protection settings.
+Decide whether to continue or ask the user (value displayed for the **RMSIssuer**) to remove the label and re-apply it, together with their original custom permissions.

+3. Remove the label by using [Set-AIPFileLabel](/powershell/module/azureinformationprotection/set-aipfilelabel) with the *RemoveLabel* parameter.
+If you are using the [policy setting](../configure-policy-settings.md) of **Users must provide justification to set a lower classification label, remove a label, or remove protection**, you must also specify the *Justification* parameter with the reason.
+For example:

+    	Set-AIPFileLabel \\Finance\Projectx\sales.ppdf -RemoveLabel -JustificationMessage 'Removing .ppdf protection to replace with .pdf ISO standard'

+4. Reapply the original label, by specifying the value for the label that you identified in step 1.
+For example:

+    	Set-AIPFileLabel \\Finance\Projectx\sales.pdf -LabelId d9f23ae3-1234-1234-1234-f515f824c57b

+The file retains the .pdf file name extension but is classified and protected by using the ISO standard for PDF encryption.

 ## Support for files protected by Secure Islands